 You already know the drill—when you’re trying to conceive you can’t leave the house without seeing pregnant bellies.
 Every time you turn on the TV there’s a sweet baby in a diaper commercial staring back at you.
-You always seem to spot at least four newborns snuggled up in carriers perched on top of grocery carts when you run into the supermarket.
+You always seem to spot at least four newborns snuggled up in carriers perched on top of grocery carts when you run into the supermarket, but it seems like you can’t get pregnant.

 When you mention to friends and family that you’re “trying,” you’ll almost guaranteed to hear someone say, “Just relax and it will happen.”
 Easier said than done.
 Stress, good or bad, is going to take its toll on you both physically and mentally.
 According to naturopathic doctor Via Bitidis, co-director of the North Toronto Naturopathic Clinic, balance and calm are a crucial part of trying to conceive.
 “When you’re stressed your adrenal system takes a hit.
 Your body isn’t going to say, ‘Okay, let’s get pregnant.’
 Learning to say no and to take time for yourself is important for improving your chances of having a baby.”
 Megan Karnis, medical director of The ONE Fertility Clinic in Burlington, Ont., agrees with a word of caution: “A lot of women think the best thing to do when you’re stressed is to take time off work.
 In my experience, that doesn’t help, because it makes a woman feel she has to get pregnant in that time and then the stress to get pregnant is so much higher,” she says.
 Instead of altering your day-to-day routine entirely, Karnis recommends counselling, art therapy, meditation and exercise to reduce stress levels.